 Class actions in the health area can be brought by health user-approved associations to obtain compensation for the individual physical damage only suffered by health users who are in an identical or similar situation.
 This situation may result from a failure to comply with legal obligations or a breach of legal obligations by a producer, supplier or service provider producing, supplying or providing services relative to the products mentioned in Article L 5311-1 of the French Public Health Code.
-This Article lists, for example but not exclusively, medicinal products, cosmetic products, contraceptive products, non-corrective eye lenses or tattoo products, which is a rather broad field of application.
+This article lists, for example, medicinal products, medical devices, cosmetic products, contraceptive products, labile blood products or breast milk from lactariums, which is a rather broad field of application.

 Class actions in the environmental area seek to obtain an injunction to stop a nuisance or to claim compensation for physical damage or material losses resulting from damage caused to the environment.
 This type of class action is open to two or more people placed in an identical or similar situation caused by the violation of legal obligations or the failure to comply with legal obligations relating to the protection of nature and the environment.
 The class action may be brought by any approved environmental protection association (Articles 142-2 to 142-3-1 of the French Environmental Code).